Zildj1an/Graphic-Traffic-Simulator/README.md

 junctions); and a discrete time counter that is incremented in a loop while performing the following operations:

   - Process pre-scheduled events that can add or alter simulated objects.
-Many example report files can be found <link rel="resources" href="https://github.com/Zildj1an/Traffic-Simulator/tree/master/resources">.Example:
+Many example report files can be found at
+<a href="uhttps://github.com/Zildj1an/Traffic-Simulator/tree/master/resources"> resources folder/a>.Example:

               [vehicle_report]
               id = v1